 This type of conservatory is a bit more like an extension.
 This is because they have a fully tiled roof, rather than a glass one.

 Conservatory vs orangery?

-Industry insiders we spoke to say there's been a growing trend towards more substantial conservatories being built.
+Industry insiders we spoke to say there's been a growing trend towards more substantial conservatories.
 These are technically known as orangeries, although they are also sometimes called garden rooms or sun rooms.

 Orangeries are half way between a traditional conservatory and a small single-storey extension.
 They tend to include more brickwork, often with brick pillars or supports in the corners.
 They have a semi-solid roof with a glass lantern in the centre, or a fully tiled roof.